 Children born today will most likely celebrate the year 2115.
 The impact on careers and education cannot be underestimated, especially given the ever-increasing speed of technological and associated social changes.
-The role of a certain knowledge (eg. technological) will become less important due to the presence of intelligent supporting technologies, make soft skills more important.
-Moreover, this knowledge will become outdated faster and lifelong learning will become a necessity.
+The role of a certain knowledge (eg. technology) will become less important due to the presence of intelligent supporting technologies, make soft skills more important.
+Moreover, this knowledge will become outdated faster and lifelong learning will become neccesary.

 Within the context, the Artificial Intelligence Lab Brussels offers a lifelong learning programme: